- Probation Information

-Probation is a State-mandated function.
-The Department provides information and services to the Courts, offers crime victim's a voice in the judicial system, and assists in strengthening families.
-Probation Officers (Pos) protect the community by intervening in the lives of offenders, holding them accountable, and serving as a catalyst for positive change.
-Probation Officers are sworn in New York State (NYS) peace officers, carrying significant authority and liability.
-All POs must earn 21 hours of mandatory training credits each year, including firearms.
+Probation is a New York State-mandated function.
+The Probation Department offers crime victims a voice in the judicial system, provides information and services to the Courts, and assists in supervising and rehabilitating offenders.
+Probation Officers (POs) protect the community by intervening in the lives of offenders, by holding them accountable, offering guidance, and serving as a catalyst for positive change.
+Probation Officers are sworn New York State Peace Officers, carrying significant authority and liability.

-Probation consists of the Criminal and Family Divisions.
-Both provide pre-disposition diversion services and for those offenders who cannot be diverted court mandated investigations and community supervision services.
-Probation generates in excess of $1.5 million dollars a year in restitution, surcharges, and fees which is used to defray local probation costs as well as more than $2 million dollars in State Aid and several hundred thousand dollars in grants.
-State reimbursement for operation of Nassau's Juvenile Detention Center (JDC), for which Probation assumed oversight from the Department of Social Services in January 2012, generates an additional $1.5 million in State reimbursement.
+The Probation Department consists of the Criminal and Family Divisions.
+Both divisions provide pre-disposition diversion services, and for those offenders who cannot be diverted, court-mandated investigations and community supervision services.
+Probation generates approximately $1 million a year in restitution surcharges and fees, which is used to defray local probation costs, as well as approximately $2.6 million in State Aid and several hundred thousand dollars in Federal and State grants.

-Probation Supervision is the most common Court imposed sanction and the most cost-effective alternative to incarceration.
+Probation Supervision is the most common Court-imposed sanction in both Criminal and Family Court and is the most cost-effective alternative to incarceration.
 Probation Officers enforce the conditions of probation established by the Court.
 These typically include restitution to victims, treatment for addiction or emotional problems, electronic surveillance, and community service.

 Alcohol Interlock Monitoring (AIM)